TomerGeva/CommDspy/README.md

 * fs - Symbol frequency, 1/Ts
 * osr - Over Sampling Rate the input signal 'sig'

-### 2.9. decoding - OBSOLETE and will be removed soon, this function is decomposed into decoding and demapping
-Function used to decode the pattern.
-Function is inputted with:
-* pattern - Input pattern of coded symbols which should be decoded
-* constellation=ConstellationEnum.PAM4 - Constellation used for the coding of the pattern signal
-* coding=CodingEnum.UNCODED - Coding used in the creation of the pattern signal, either GRAY of UNCODED
-* pn_inv=False - Boolean stating if the levels were inverted after coding

 ## 3. Channel sub-package information
 ### 3.0.
 Various pulse generators
 The package supports all the pulses written in 3.1.
 The function names are: